microsoft/busiotools/sensors/tracing/README.md

 1) Open an elevated command prompt
 2) Run StartPersistentSensorsTracing.cmd
+2a) If you would like to capture the device driver details Run StartPersistentSensorsTracing.cmd -pnp
 3) Reboot the system when instructed
 4) After reboot, reproduce the problem
 5) Run StopPersistentSensorsTracing.cmd from an elevated command prompt